-How to theme qualitative data using AI analysis software
+How to theme qualitative data using thematic analysis software

 If you ever had to analyze customer feedback, you will know that the most difficult part is to create a perfect code frame.
 You need to understand the dataset, the stakeholders involved and the ideal outcomes of the analysis.
 You will have to iterate before settling on a solution, which might still not feel perfect.